J. L. François Carrière: RCMP career

 Carrière applied to the RCMP in August 1987 at the age of 33.
 He was a married man with two young children.

 He was stationed in Prince Edward Island for the first four years of his RCMP career.
 In 1993, Carrière was transferred to the detachment at Cole Harbour, Nova Scotia.
 While there, Carrière, who had been an amateur scuba diver, applied to be a police diver.
 While working as a scuba diver with the RCMP Underwater Recovery Team in Cape Breton, searching a suspected drug-smuggling vessel, Carrière died during an underwater inspection.

 The Donia Portland was a large freighter, and Carrière was one of a team of five inspecting the vessel.

 He reported problems with his breathing apparatus, although his gauge showed he still had air in his tanks.
 Another diver who went to assist him lost contact with him due to murky water.
-He seems to have been unable to follow a line the divers were attached to the surface, because the buoy it was attached to had been dragged underwater.
+He seems to have been unable to follow a line the divers to which were attached to the surface, because the buoy it was attached to had been dragged underwater.

 An investigation attributed his death to flawed procedures and equipment malfunctions, and the RCMP paid a large fine.
 Dive rules were explicitly changed so every diver was assigned a "buddy", in order to prevent deaths of this kind in future.